Need to refrain from speculation, truth will emerge in probe: Minister over rape case against son | Politics

 - India

+State Congress chief Govind Singh Dotasra too assured action against the minister's son if found guilty.

-The FIR against the state public health and engineering department minister’s son Rohit Joshi was lodged in Delhi by a 23-year-old woman, who alleged that she was rape multiple times over a year.
+The FIR against the state public health and engineering department minister’s son Rohit Joshi was lodged in Delhi by a 23-year-old woman, who alleged that she was raped multiple times over a year.

+After lodging a zero FIR, the Delhi Police said they informed about it to the Rajasthan Police, which will conduct further investigation.

+The complaint also mentions that she was raped in Sawai Madhopur, Rajasthan.
+However, Sawai Madhopur Superintendent of Police Sunil Kumar Vishnoi said on Monday that they have not received any FIR from the Delhi Police yet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)